Augustus Nathaniel Reid

 Background

-An aspiring Holistic therapist, Augustus is a 3rd year PhD research student in counselling studies.
+An aspiring Holistic therapist, Augustus is a 3rd year PhD research student in counselling studies, and an advisory excutive board member of the biannual conference for the 'Collegium of African American Research (CAAR)'.
 His research focuses on the Black male experience, and he is especially interested in challenging negative (his)torical epistemologies related to how Black men are perceived and received within society, including within the field of Counselling and Psychotherapy.

-More especially, Augustus is keen on exploring new ways of thought for Black men’s ontological positionality, or how and why they negotiate embodiment within therapeutic spaces and the wider White societal colonial Euromodernity.
-He undertakes such research to actively contribute to the healing and liberation of Black male thought, consciousness, the embodiment of love for self, and to imbue the enactment of love for others.
+More especially, Augustus is keen on exploring new ways of thought for Black men’s ontological positionality, or how and why they negotiate embodiment within therapeutic spaces and the wider Euromodern coloniality.
+He undertakes such research to actively contribute to the healing and liberation of the collective Black diaspora through Black male thought, consciousness, the embodiment of love for self, and to imbue the enactment of love for others.

 Qualifications